tl4bssw/tl4bssw.github.io/pages/whatisteamlearning.md

 title: What is team learning?
 ---

-A number of definitions are offered in the literature which emphasize the sharing, integrative, and reflective processes that constitute team learning.
+A number of definitions are offered in the literature, emphasizing the sharing, integrative, and reflective processes that constitute team learning.
+Early conceptualizations of team learning describe it as a group-level phenomenon.
+More recent theoretical and empirical work has expanded this view, presenting team learning as a multi-level phenomenon that includes both individual and group behaviors.

 A selection of definitions published over the last three decades is provided here.

 ::::{grid} 1